cisagov/cset/README.md

 Figure 8: Ready to Install

-CSET 10.0 will be installed.
-Make sure that the &quot;Launch CSET 10.0 when setup exists&quot; box is checked, and select &quot;Finish&quot;.
+CSETis installed.
+Make sure that the &quot;Launch CSET when setup exists&quot; box is checked, and select &quot;Finish&quot;.

 The user should see a setup successful dialogue (Fig.9), and then have an option of how they want to open the app.
 For this example, Edge was used.

-![][fig9]
+![][fig9.png]

 Figure 9: Setup Successful

-The user has access to CSET 10.0 as Local User.
+The user has access to CSET as Local User.
 The Local Installation ribbon is visible at the top of the screen.
 They can see their landing page with no assessments at this time (Fig.10).

 ![][fig10]